The product, in detail

 Week 1

 You have signed up, picked your tier, verified ownership, and run through the five-step setup wizard.
 The assurance calendar is pre-loaded with the items for your sector.
-The training matrix has the competencies for the roles you set up.
+The training matrix, where enabled, has the competencies for the roles you set up.
 The dashboard is mostly empty but shows you what the empty surface will fill with.
 By the end of week 1 you should have logged at least one real incident, complaint, or safeguarding concern.
 That is the activation milestone.

 Week 4